rudolfwilliam/DeepBC/README.md

 Configurations for the individual architectures and algorithms can be found in `config` directories within the respective subdirectories.
 For instance, the configuration for the celeba VAE architecture can be found in `./celeba/scm/config/vae.json`.

-## Visualizations
+## Figures

-You can reproduce all visualizations from the paper by running the corresponding modules as described in `FIGURE_GUIDE.md`.
+You can reproduce all figures from the paper by running the corresponding modules as described in `FIGURE_GUIDE.md`.
 For instance, if we would like to reproduce Fig. 3, we need to run

 ```
 python -m morphomnist.visualizations.tast_to_iast